When are your worship services?

 A percentage of all donations go to the United Church Mission and Service Fund which support programs across Canada and around the world.

 How can I help support Beach United financially?

-You can donate cash in the offering plates during Sunday worship.
+You can donate online by visiting our donate page.
+You can also donate cash in the offering plates and envelopes during Sunday worship.
 If you wish to make a regular commitment, you can contact the church office to request donation envelopes or to arrange for a monthly “PAR” contribution directly from your bank account.
 You can also donate online via Canada Helps.